rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-transferring-your-domain-to-be-served-from-rackspace-cloud.md

 #### Rackspace is not a domain registrar

-Rackspace is a provider of world-class Cloud Hosting services on demand backed by our commitment to **Fanatical Support**&reg;.
-What we are not is a Domain Registrar such as [Namecheap](http://www.namecheap.com/), [Dreamhost](http://dreamhost.com/domains/), or [GoDaddy](http://www.godaddy.com/).
+Rackspace is a provider of world-class, on-demand Cloud Hosting services that are backed by our commitment to **Fanatical Support**&reg;.
+We are not a Domain Registrar such as [Namecheap](http://www.namecheap.com/), [Dreamhost](http://dreamhost.com/domains/), or [GoDaddy](http://www.godaddy.com/).

-In order to host a domain from your Cloud Server, you need to have already registered it at a domain registrar, and then enable it at Rackspace.
+In order to host a domain from your Cloud Server, you first need to register it at a domain registrar and then enable it at Rackspace.

 #### What is a name server?

-In the DNS, the name server helps to translate a human-readable domain (such as **rackspace.com**) into its corresponding Internet Protocol (IP) address.
+In the DNS, the name server helps translate a human-readable domain (such as **rackspace.com**) into its corresponding Internet Protocol (IP) address.
-This information is reported up a hierarchical chain of name servers that store the mappings in a directory.
+This information is reported up a hierarchical chain of name servers that store the domain name-IP mappings in a directory.

-A user initiates a request to load a website by entering a domain name in the address bar of a browser.
-When this occurs, the high-level directory is queried and requests flow down to the chain of name servers.
+When a user enters a domain name in their browser's address bar, the high-level directory in the DNS is queried and the request cascades down through a chain of name servers.
 The final chain of name servers has the authoritative answer to the request in the form of the IP address that matches the domain name.

-When you are ready to host your site on a Rackspace Cloud Server, you must update the name servers so that the DNS knows the new IP address that is serving the content of your site.
+When you're ready to host your site on a Rackspace Cloud Server, you need to update the name servers so that the DNS knows the new IP address that is serving the content of your site.